 The world is filled with people giving advice.
 Many people love to tell those of us living with mental illness how we can live better, but not many of these people have actually experienced mental illness.
+Perhaps those who have would give more useful advice, such as where you can Buy shrooms online to use as a treatment or helplines that are free for people struggling to call.
 Advice from peers who know what it’s like to have these unique struggles is essential.
 These difficulties are unique to us, so we need individualized support and inspiration, too.

 This blog is a powerful collection of such advice.
 14 bloggers, business owners, and entrepreneurs have all banded together and spoken up about what it’s like to live with mental illness.
 Each one has shared how it is still possible to live a meaningful and amazing life, no matter the daily struggles you face.

 This blog will inspire you.
 It will remind you of all the good you can do.